simonjbrandl/gobies_metabolism/README.md

 Instructions
 ------------

-All analyses were done in R. To compile all models, figures and tables, we use the [drake](https://github.com/ropensci/drake) package.
+All analyses for the current project were done in R, using the drake pipeline as provided by the [drake](https://github.com/ropensci/drake) package.
+You can use the pipeline to compile all models, figures, and tables.
 You can install `drake` from CRAN:

 ``` r
 install.packages("drake")